 Lower Dolpo Trekking in Nepal is an isolated and off the beaten trail trekking.
 This hidden trail in the Shey Poksundo National Park which is located in the far western region of Nepal.
 This region is inhabited by Tibetan Buddhists who follow classical lifestyle.
-The gateway to Dolpo region trekking is Juphal after we have flight from Kathmandu to Nepaljung.
+The gateway to Dolpo region trekking is Juphal after we have a flight from Kathmandu to Nepaljung.

-Dolpo region trekking is known as forbidden kingdom trekking therefore trekkers require a special and restricted area permit to enter this region.
+Dolpo region trekking is known as forbidden kingdom trekking, therefore, trekkers require a special and restricted area permit to enter this region.

 Day 01: Arrive in Kathmandu received by Team Himalaya staff.

 On arrival meet our TH staff for courtesy transfer to respective hotels in the heart of Kathmandu at Thamel area, an interesting place for shopping and having meals in one of the many world class restaurants, pubs and bakery.

 Our guide will inform on details regarding trek from Beni to Lower Dolpo.